-(SPOILER WARNING: For those who have not seen Rogue One, I strongly advise that you stop reading this review.
+(SPOILER WARNING: For those who have not seen The Last Jedi, I strongly advise that you stop reading this review.
 This review will contain numerous spoilers from the movie.
 The rating will be spoiler-free, so skip to the end if you want no spoilers.
 You have been warned.)

 A long time ago in a galaxy far, far away….

 Have you ever been told a really good story?
 And then, in the middle of the story, the one telling you it suddenly stops.
 It may have been a bedtime story from when you were little, or one that a really good friend has told you.
 They start telling you the story, and then stop.